magnars/dash.el/README.md

 ### -mapcat `(fn list)`

-Returns the result of applying concat to the result of applying map to `fn` and `list`.
+Returns the concatenation of the result of mapping `fn` over `list`.
 Thus function `fn` should return a collection.

 ```cl